-The Commission may, after consulting the holder of a securities exchange licence, direct it to close its market for a period not exceeding five trading days.

-The Commission may give a direction under sub-section (1) if it is satisfied that the orderly transaction of business on the securities exchange is being, or is likely to be, prevented because -

-- (a) of an impending emergency, or an impending or actual natural disaster in Saint Christopher; or - (b) there exists an economic or financial crisis, in the Currency Union or elsewhere, or any other circumstance, which is likely to prevent orderly trading on the securities exchange.

-The Commission may, in consultation with the Monetary Council, extend the direction issued under section 10(1) for a further period.
+- 10.-(1) The Commission may, after consulting the holder of a securities exchange licence, direct it to close its market for a period not exceeding five trading days. - (2) The Commission may give a direction under subsection (1) if it is satisfied that the orderly transaction of business on the securities exchange is being, or is likely to be, prevented because- - (a) of an impending emergency, or an impending or actual natural disaster in Grenada; or - (b) there exists an economic or financial crisis, in the Currency Union or elsewhere, or any other circumstance, which is likely to prevent orderly trading on the securities exchange. - (3)The Commission may, in consultation with the Monetary Council, extend the direction issued under section 10 (1) for a further period.

-DIVISION 3 CLEARING FACILITY
+DIVISION III CLEARING FACILITY

-11. Market charge or collateral.
+Market charge or collateral.

-Property which may be subject to a market charge, or provided as market collateral, is

-- (a) money and other similar negotiable instruments; - (b) securities; and - (c) futures contracts, and any similar financial contracts.

-Where a charge is issued to secure liabilities arising directly with the clearing facility facilitating the settlement of a market contract and partly for other purposes, the charge shall be a market charge in so far as it has effect for that specified purpose.
+- 11.-(1) Property which may be subject to a market charge, or provided as market collateral, is- - (a) money and other similar negotiable instruments; - (b) securities; and - (c) futures contracts, and any similar financial contracts. - (2) Where a charge is issued to secure liabilities arising directly with the clearing facility facilitating the settlement of a market contract and partly for other purposes, the charge shall be a market charge in so far as it has effect for that specified purpose.

-Where collateral is granted partly to secure liabilities arising directly with the clearing agency facilitating the settlement of a market contract and partly for other purposes, the collateral is market collateral in so far as it has been provided for that specified purpose.

-References in this Part to the law on insolvency include references to every provision made by or under

-- (a) the Bankruptcy Act, Cap.
-5.04;

-- (b) the Companies Act, Cap.
-21.03; and

-- (c) any other enactment which is concerned with or in any way related to the insolvency of a person.
+- (3) Where collateral is granted partly to secure liabilities arising directly with the clearing agency facilitating the settlement of a market contract and partly for other purposes, the collateral is market collateral in so far as it has been provided for that specified purpose. - (4) References in this Part to the law on insolvency include references to every provision made by or under- - (a) the Bankruptcy and Insolvency Act, 2016; - (b) the Companies Act, Chapter 58A; and - (c) any other enactment which is concerned with or in any way related to the insolvency of a person. - 12.-(1) The rules of a clearing facility shall include provisions-

-12. Rules of clearing facility.
+Rules of clearing facility.